gravitational/careers/challenges/security/cloud-security.md

 1. Kick off with the hiring manager.
 45 minutes.
 09:15 - 10:00 PT

 2. Peer Review.
 90 minutes.
 10:00 - 11:30 PT.
 You'll receive a brief Request
-for Discussion (RFD) and an architecture diagram of a service.
+for Discussion (RFD) for a service.
 You will provide written PR feedback.

 3. Break/Lunch.
 30 minutes.
 11:30 - 12:00 PT